 It is now more important than ever for medical professionals and physicians to keep up with online marketing.
-Having a presence online via a website, social media presence, and various online marketing initiatives is crucial, due to a recent program announced by Google.
+Having a presence online via a website, social media presence, and various online marketing initiatives are crucial, due to a recent program announced by Google.

-Google is the most widely used search engine across the globe, and has announced that it will introduce a dedicated area of their site to provide “high-quality medical data” to its users based on search results.
+Google is the most widely used search engine across the globe and has announced that it will introduce a dedicated area of their site to provide “high-quality medical data” to its users based on search results.
 A staggering 20% of all Google searches are health-related, which has prompted Google to present medical and health-related information in a prominent way to its users.
 Per this initiative, Google is paying special attention to medical websites and the information contained within them.

 In addition to a current, up-to-date, and informational website, medical professionals and physicians must realize how to increase their web presence.
-Internet marketing is key, and offers many benefits over traditional methods of advertising.
+Internet marketing is key and offers many benefits over traditional methods of advertising.
 This includes social media, Search Engine Optimization (SEO), and new content that keep a practice high on the list of solutions when someone searches for a health-related issue.

 An individual seeking health advice can use whatever means they deem best in order to resolve a health concern for them or their family and children.
 If individuals become used to receiving all of their medical advice from Google, medicine as we know it will become obsolete!

 Google’s “diagnosis” of a health condition is based on a user’s search query.
 The search engine mogul will show a side-bar at the upper-right hand corner of the site, when queried with various health or illness search terms, to include information as to what a person’s condition is, treatments, whether it is contagious, illustrations and graphs, links to medical sites, and much more.